araobp/stm32-mcu/STM32L476-Nucleo-64/CAN/README.md

 # CAN

-The program runs in Loopback/Silent mode.
+This project does not use CAN tranceivers (such as Microchip MCP2561).
+The program runs in Loopback/Silent mode instead.

 Connect Teraterm to the board at baudrate 9600bps to show output messages.

 ```
 [1] MailBox#: 1